Sinatra-mf/sinatra-challenge/README.md

 1- The script creates a security group called "WebServerSecurityGroup" and attach it to the main VPC which running our EC2 instance.

-2- It enbales HTTP inbound access via port 80 from any source 0.0.0.0/0.
+2- It enables HTTP inbound access via port 80 from any source 0.0.0.0/0.

-3- It enables SSH inbound access via port 22 from any source 0.0.0.0/0, this provides a secure and encrypted access to EC2 instance using by SSH key.
-This option can be restricted to specific IPs during deployment.
+3- It enables SSH inbound access via port 22 from any source 0.0.0.0/0, this provides a secure and encrypted access to EC2 instance via a SSH key which must be created during deployment.
+Also this option can be restricted to specific IPs during deployment.

 4- The outbound traffic is permitted for all protocols, this left open for ease of this project and can be limited based on a request.